1. Zappiti™ Transfer.

 > Download Zappiti Transfer Windows...

 2. Double-click the downloaded executable and follow the on-creen instructions to complete the installation of Zappiti Transfer.

 Important notice!
-If you are using the last firmware version "20160406 OS2.4 b7", you don't need to install Zappiti Transfer service on your Zappiti Player 4K.
-In this case, please skip steps and directly go to "How to use Zappiti Transfer section".
+If you are using the firmware version "OS2.4" or "2.5", you don't need to install Zappiti Transfer service on your Zappiti Player 4K.
+In this case, please skip steps and directly go to "How to use Zappiti Transfer" section.